 The Benefits of a Maltese Citizenship

-Upon a successful application of a citizenship by investment, the applicants and their family will have numerous benefits, such as:
+Upon a successful application of the Individual Investor Programme, the applicants and their family will have numerous benefits, such as:

 - A quick and easy application process;

 - European citizenship for decedents;

 - Study and live in any EU-member state; and

 - VISA free travel to over 172 countries, including the USA and Canada;

 A Efficient Application Process

 A residency card is issued to the applicants upon submission of the application within 3 weeks.
 This means you will have free mobility within the Schengen Area for a period of 18 months.
 As soon as IIP Unit issues an approval in principle letter, the citizenship is approved within 4 months and the passport is issued 12 months from the sate of residency in Malta.